yonasBSD/ternfs/README.md

       * very little state required
         * information about which transactions are currently being executed and which are queued (currently transactions are executed serially)
         * directory -> parent directory mapping to perform "no loops" checks
-      * state persisted through RocksDB, currently single physical instance, will move to Paxos or similar just like shards (see #56)
+      * state persisted through RocksDB with 5-node distributed consensus through LogsDB
       * communicates with the shards to perform the cross-directory actions
       * communicates with shuckle to register itself, fetch shards, insert statistics
   * **block service**
     * up to 1 million logical instances
     * 1 logical instance = 1 disk
-    * 1 physical instance handles ~100 logical instances (since there are ~100 disks per server)
+    * 1 physical instance handles all the disks in the server it's running on
-    * `ternblocks`, Go binary (for now, will be rewritten in C++ eventually)
+    * `ternblocks`, Go binary (for now, might become C++ in the future if performance requires it)
     * stores "blocks", which are blobs of data which contain file contents
     * each file is split in many blocks stored on many block services (so that if up to 4 block services fail we can always recover files)
     * single instances are not redundant, the redundancy is handled by spreading files over many instances so that we can recover their contents